Kaholo/kaholo-plugin-aws-elb/README.md

 2. Secret Access Key (Vault) **Optional** - The Secret Access Key to use on default.

 ## Method: Create Load Balancer
 Create a new load balancer on AWS ELB.
+You can see more info on this method [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ELB.html#createLoadBalancer-property).

 ### Parameters
 1. Access Key ID(string) **Optional** - The Access Key ID to use to authenticate.